 From Presidents James K. Polk to Donald Trump, Charlotte has played host to a plethora of the nation’s most powerful people.

-President Andrew Jackson was born on March 15, 1767, but his birthplace in the Carolinas has been debated for years.
+President Andrew Jackson was born on March 15, 1767 (just one year before the founding of Charlotte in 1768), but his birthplace in the Carolinas has been debated for years.
 Some believe he was born just south of Waxhaw, North Carolina, while others maintain he was born in South Carolina.
-A statue of Jackson outside of the North Carolina Capitol in Raleigh places him beside the two other presidents from the state, and the stone representing where he is from reads “Union County.”
+A statue of Jackson outside of the North Carolina State Capitol in Raleigh places him beside the two other presidents from the state, and the stone representing where he is from reads “Union County.”

 On May 28, 1791, President George Washington visited Col. Thomas Polk, the founder of Charlotte and Mecklenburg County.
 Washington spent the night at Cook’s Inn.
 The location near the intersection of Trade and Tryon streets is now marked with a plaque and is part of the Charlotte Liberty Walk.

 James K. Polk, the 11th U.S. president, was born in Mecklenburg County on Nov.
 2, 1795.
 He lived on his parents’ homestead near Pineville until he was 11, and the family then moved to Tennessee.
 The land is now a North Carolina Historic Site—the President James K. Polk State Historic Site.
 It features a reconstructed log cabin similar to the one the Polk family inhabited.